P1Analytics/Thesis/README.md

-# Thesis
+#  Mining Sensor Data to Evaluate Indoor Environmental Quality of Public Educational Buildings

 In this project, we will collect, extract, transform, load, and analyse sensor data transmitted from large amount of sensors installed in school buildings across three European countries.
 The sensor data report multiple types of information including temperature, humidity, outdoor weather, electronic consumption, human activities, and etc.

-Using python library such as Pandas, matplotlib, numpy and comfort tools from Berkeley , we aim to predict the overall comfortness of the room.
+Using python library such as Pandas, Matplotlib, Numpy and Comfort Tools from Berkeley , we aim to predict the overall comfort and other KPI for indoor environmental quality in the school buildings

 Based on our findings, school management can optimise the energy consumption.

-To reach the ultimate target __Save the energy Save the world__
+The ultimate target :  __Save the energy Save the world__

 ## "Gazing at" the data